Gender roles in non-heterosexual communities: Women

-The application of the traditional "man" and traditional "woman" in lesbian relationships is common, as with gay male relationships, although questions such as "who's the man in the relationship?" are believed to stem from heteronormative and patriarchal setups of traditional heterosexual relationships.
+The application of the traditional "man" and traditional "woman" in lesbian relationships is common, as with gay male relationships.
+However, questions such as "Who's the man in the relationship?" are believed to stem from heteronormative and patriarchal setups of traditional heterosexual relationships.

 Men

 Dr. Joseph Pleck says the hierarchy of masculinities among men exist largely in a dichotomy of homosexual and heterosexual males, and says, "our society uses the male heterosexual-homosexual dichotomy as a central symbol for all the rankings of masculinity, for the division on any grounds between males who are 'real men' and have power, and males who are not".

-Gay men are considered by some to "deviate from the masculine norm", and are benevolently stereotyped as "gentle and refined" (even among other gay men), and pertain a specific mode of masculinity for themselves, according to human rights activists such as Peter Tatchell, which each make their contributions to society.
+Gay men are considered by some to "deviate from the masculine norm", and are benevolently stereotyped as "gentle and refined" (even among other gay men), and pertain to a specific mode of masculinity for themselves, according to human rights activists such as Peter Tatchell, which each make their contributions to society.

-In a documentary called The Butch Factor, a number of gay men—one of them transgender—were asked about their views on masculinity.
+In a documentary called The Butch Factor, several gay men—one of them transgender—were asked about their views on masculinity.
 The consensus was that showing masculine traits was an advantage, both in and out the closet.
-For the "butch" gay men, this allowed them to conceal their sexual orientation for longer when doing masculine activities such as playing sports, as effeminacy is often incorrectly associated with homosexuality— so much so that they doubted their own sexual orientation; because they did not see themselves as effeminate, they did not feel they were gay.
+For the "butch" gay men, this allowed them to conceal their sexual orientation for longer when doing masculine activities such as playing sports, as effeminacy is often incorrectly associated with homosexuality so much so that they doubted their own sexual orientation; because they did not see themselves as effeminate, they did not feel they were gay.
 Because of this, they did not feel as much of a connection with gay culture.
 Men who had a more feminine appearance were the first to come out of the closet; they were the first to be labelled gay by their peers.
 They were more likely to face bullying and harassment throughout their lives; many gay men have been taunted using derogatory words that imply feminine qualities, for example, sissy.
 Effeminate or camp-acting gay men sometimes use what John R. Ballew describes as "camp humour", such as referring to one another using female pronouns as "a funny way of defusing hate directed toward [gay men]".
 Ballew has also said this "can cause [gay men] to become confused in relation to how we feel about being men".